OpenDSA/OpenDSA/RST/en/Glossary.rst

    binary search tree
       A binary tree that imposes the following constraint on its node
-      values: The :term:`key` value for any node :math:`A` must be greater than the (key) values for all nodes in the left :term:`subtree` of :math:`A`, and less than the key values for all nodes in the right subtree of :math:`A`.
+      values: The :term:`search key` value for any node :math:`A` must be greater than the (key) values for all nodes in the left :term:`subtree` of :math:`A`, and less than the key values for all nodes in the right subtree of :math:`A`.
       Some convention must be adopted if
       multiple nodes with the same key value are permitted, typically these are required to be in the right subtree.

+   binary search tree property
+      The defining relationship between the :term:`key` values for :term:`nodes <node>` in a :term:`BST`.
+      All nodes stored in the left subtree of a node whose key value is :math:`K` have key values less than or equal to :math:`K`.
+      All nodes stored in the right subtree of a node whose key value is :math:`K` have key values greater than :math:`K`.

    binary tree
       A finite set of nodes which is either empty, or else has a root node together two binary trees, called the left and right :term:`subtrees <subtree>`, which are :term:`disjoint` from each other and from the :term:`root`.

+   binary trie
+      A :term:`binary tree` whose structure is that of a :term:`trie`.
+      Generally this is an implementation for a :term:`search tree`.
+      This means that the :term:`search key` values are thought of a binary digits, with the digit in the position corresponding to this a node's :term:`level` in the tree indicating a left branch if it is "0", or a right branch if it is "1".
+      Examples include the :term:`Huffman coding tree` and the :term:`Bintree`.

    bintree
       A :term:`spatial data structure` in the form of binary